SunKing2/SimpleJavaTemplateEngine/README.md

 Entire source code is in TemplateEngine.java

-A template is an array of String,
+A template is an array of String, typically, each ends with \n

--typically, each ends with \n -createTemplateUsingStringsArray()
+-createTemplateUsingStringsArray()

 -addReplacement() to replace items in the template.

 -getResults() performs substitutions in the template with real values, and returns a single string. (it concatenates the substituted array).